saiharsha27/PyCalculator/README.md

 # PyCalculator
-A GUI app made by using Tkinter module in Python.
+A GUI app made by using Tkinter library in Python.